Andreas-Garcia/audiometa/README.md

 - Code `17` → "Rock"
 - Code `255` → Unknown/unspecified genre

-**Reading Behavior:**

-- Numeric code is converted to genre name using lookup table
-- Only the first genre from any list is used
-- Unknown codes return generic "Unknown" or are mapped to code 255

 #### ID3v2.3 Format

 ID3v2.3 uses the TCON (Content type) frame for genre information, following the ID3v2.3.0 specification.